Why insure your receivables?

-Accounts receivable represent great values.
-Norwegian companies often have outstanding accounts receivable which exceed their equity.
-Losses on accounts receivable can erase profits and, in the worst case scenario, lead the company into financial problems.
-With credit insurance you can be sure of settlement.
-You give away a small margin and in return obtain more stable results.
+Receivables represent great values.
+Norwegian companies often have outstanding receivables which exceed their equity.
+Losses on receivables could erase profits and, in the worst case scenario, lead a company into financial problems.
+With credit insurance you can greatly reduce the risk of non- settlement.
+Against a marginal cost you obtain more stable results.

-Our professional credit counselors review your portfolio of customers so your business avoids assuming unneccesary risk.
+Our professional credit risk managers review your portfolio of customers and your business avoids unneccesary risk.
 Your portfolio is reviewed and monitored on a regular basis and credit limits are set for your customers.
 Thousands of companies are monitored on a regular basis worldwide.
 Our credit evaluations are based on several sources of information, both external and internal.

 Improve your competitive edge

-90% of all trades are done on short-term credit.
-Offering credit can be central to winning new customers.
-With a credit insurance, you can offer your customers credit whilst being certain to receive payment.
-In emerging markets, interest rates are often high and the alternative to supplier credit is expensive.
+90% of all trades are conducted on short-term credit.
+Offering a credit period is often central to winning new customers.
+With a credit insurance, you can offer your customers credit whithout risking non- payment.
+In emerging markets, interest rates are relatively high and the alternative to supplier credit is expensive.
 The higher the interest rate level in your customer's home country, the greater the value of supplier credit.

 Get access to cash by financing or selling accounts receivable

 We cooperate with a number of financial institutions.
-If you have taken out a credit insurance policy then one of our cooperating banks can grant you financing based on the accounts receivable.
-This can happen via factoring or invoice sales.
+With a credit insurance policy one of our cooperating banks can grant you financing based on your accounts receivable.
+Usually through factoring or invoice sales.

 Factoring means that the company receives up to 90% of the invoice value amount as soon as the sale is made.
 Remaining amount less a fee is transferred when the end customer pays.

-The bank pledges the insurance policy is and is entitled to the insurance settlement.
-Your business improves liquidity and is secured payment.
+The bank gets a pledge in the insurance policy and hence is entitled to a given insurance settlement.
+Your business improves it`s liquidity and is secured payment.

 With GIEK Kredittforsikring, the funding base becomes higher, and you can finance accounts receivable against debtors worldwide.
 As a result, your business may grow faster.

 Receivable purchase means that you sell the company`s invoices to a bank.
-Does the invoice relate to a foreign buyer, then most banks will require the invoice to be insured.
-Selling invoices gives several advantages:
+If the invoice relates to a foreign buyer, then most banks will require the invoice to be insured.
+The sale of invoices brings several advantages: